 Sometimes a tuning pin will slip due to changes in humidity.
 Most tuning

-on the side that the tuning key fits into.
-If you have a tapered tuning
+diameter on the side that the tuning key fits into.
+If you have a

-pin in.
-You should provide counter pressure by bracing the neck of
+up, push the pin in.
+You should provide counter pressure by bracing

-the harp with your left hand, while pushing in with the key in your
+the neck of the harp with your left hand, while pushing in with the

 You can also check the angle of the string to the neck.
 If the string

 angles towards the neck from the tuning pin, it could be putting back